 ACE only accepts references obtained from your TI year/final year placements where the referee has observed your skills in a clinical setting.

 In exceptional circumstances, where a trainee intern (TI) or final year medical student is going on an overseas elective during the first half of their TI year ACE will allow the graduate to supply ONE reference which is an exception to the above requirements.

 In these cases ACE will accept:

-- One reference from a graduates elective provided it is from a hospital that is included in the MCNZ list of comparable health system countries.
-Following an amendment to the ACE Business rules, applicants completing an elective in a non-comparable health country can use a reference from that placement if their clinical supervisor possess a current New Zealand practising certificate and have a vocational scope of practice with either the New Zealand Medical Council, Australian Medical Council, General Medical Council (GMC) or Irish Medical Councils.
+One reference from a graduates elective provided it is from a hospital that is included in the MCNZ list of comparable health system countries; OR the clinical supervisor providing a reference for an elective in a non-comparable health country possesses a current practising certificate and has vocational scope of practice with either the New Zealand Medical Council, Australian Medical Council, General Medical Council (GMC) or Irish Medical Councils.